elestio-examples/rallly/README.md

 # Once deployed ...

-You will need to register, then, once done, you will receive a code by email to complete the registration If you don't receive it, check your spam.
+You will need to register, then, once done, you will receive a code by email to complete the registration.
+If you don't receive it, check your spam.